vinodkd/guts/src/book/01_size.md

 			</td>
 			<td>
 				<ul>
-					<li>Not "smart" units of measure in that they dont consider the structure of code *AS CODE*.
+					<li>Not "smart" units of measure in that they don't consider the structure of code *AS CODE*.
 With the possible exception of the Halstead metrics, the other approaches treat code as either text or conceptual "functions".</li>
 					<li>Not accurate measures of size per se; just convenient ones.</li>
-					<li>Not easily extended to other properties of code; the relations are forced and the equations (if any) have emperical constants and pre-conditions attached.</li>
+					<li>Not easily extended to other properties of code; the relations are forced and the equations (if any) have empirical constants and pre-conditions attached.</li>
 				</ul>
 			</td>
 		</tr>